U.N. nuclear watchdog's board raises pressure on Iran over suspect sites

 Iran's 2015 nuclear deal with major powers drew a line under what the IAEA and U.S. intelligence services believe was a covert, coordinated atomic weapons program halted in 2003.
 But Israel's seizure of what is called part of an "archive" of Iran's past work appears to have yielded new clues on old activities.
 The IAEA suspects activities possibly related to developing nuclear weapons were carried out in the early 2000s at these sites.
 Iran has suggested the IAEA is seeking access based on the Israeli information, which it argues is inadmissible.
 It also says the IAEA file on its old activities has been closed.

 The resolution, the first by the board since 2015 and the implementation of the nuclear deal, was passed by a 25-2 margin with seven abstentions, diplomats said.
-Iran's allies China and Russia opposed the measure.
+Iran's allies China and Russia opposed the measure while South Africa, India, Pakistan, Thailand, Mongolia, Azerbaijan, and Niger abstained.

+"I think the pronouncement has been clear," IAEA chief Rafael Grossi told reporters.
+"I intend to sit down with Iran very soon and to try to solve this as soon as possible.
+I start with the ambassador here...and then we will see," he added.

 ALSO READ